Skip to main content

 ParameterDescription

-key-pair-nameThe private key file name for the key pair specified when creating the instance
+key-pair-nameThe name of the private key file for the key pair specified during instance creation

-public-ip-addrThe public IP address assigned and attached to the instance
+public-ip-addrThe public IP address associated with the instance

 Step 4.
 Install Xilinx Video SDK